 Healing Is Music to Our Ears

-Elizabeth Stegemöller is an assistant professor in kinesiology researching how music facilitates movement in people with neurological disorders.
+Elizabeth Stegemöller is an associate professor in kinesiology researching how music facilitates movement in people with neurological disorders.
 Stegemöller is a board certified music therapist with a Ph.D. in neuroscience.
-Her research has demonstrated that singing training can significantly improve swallowing and respiratory functions, often major impairments in people with Parkinson’s disease.
-This research has resulted in two outreach programs in Ames, IA: a singing group and a music and movement group.
+Her research has demonstrated that singing training can significantly improve motor and non-motor symptoms in people with Parkinson’s disease.
+This research has resulted in several outreach programs in Ames, IA

 Each program meets for one hour once a week.

 A singing group for people with Parkinson’s Disease meets on Wednesdays from 2-3pm at the First Baptist Church of Ames, 200 Lynn Ave.